PhDEng-Mackenson/Wiser_Quantum_Algorithm_CFD_Project/README.md

 **burgers_comparison.png**
 This figure summarizes the agreement between the VQE solution and the classical CFD baseline.
 It typically overlays profiles at the same time instants or presents an error curve, allowing you to evaluate fidelity, stability, and any systematic discrepancies attributable to the variational ansatz or optimization settings.

+Due to limited access to quantum hardware resources, we run our algorithm experimentally to demonstrate its resilience to noise.
+We hope to continue this work in the future and aim to perform this crucial validation step using actual quantum hardware.

 ---